andrewchungxam/Mechanics-of-the-Bot-Framework-v4/README.md

 * FROM THE CONVERSATION STATE --> WE CREATED A PROPERTY OF TYPE DIALOG STATE <br/>
 * IN ORDER TO CREATE A CONVERSATION STATE - WE NEED AN OBJECT OF TYPE ISTORAGE <br/>

+Keeping track of the dialog state requires a "chain" of pieces that ultimately starts with an object of type IStorage:
+* Creating a DialogSet requires a Conversational Dialog State (which keeps keeps track of the order in the stack of dialogs)<br/>
+* Creating a DialogState requires a Conversation State (which persists anything at the conversation level) <br/>
+* From the Conversation State, we created a property of Type DialogState <br/>
+* Creating a Conversation State requires an object of Type IStorage <br/>

 So let's start adding the necessary pieces.
 Look at Startup.cs (this is where we'll create persistance and give the bot access to the the accessor).<br/><br />
 We're going to add the following pieces:<br/>
 i. new MemoryStorage - this is how persistance is managed at the application level.  <br/>